Hooked Fisherman

 Treble hooks can tangle in heavy cover

-The Zara Spook is the benchmark walking bait.
-Its side-to-side 'walk-the-dog' action drives bass crazy in open water and along weed edges.
+The Zara Spook remains the benchmark walking bait among CT bass anglers.
+Its side-to-side walk-the-dog action works well in open water and along weed edges.
 Sizes range from 3 inches (Spook Jr.) to 4.5 inches (standard).
-Start with bone or chrome in clear water; frog patterns work well over vegetation.
+Start with bone or chrome in clear water; anglers fishing over vegetation on lakes like Squantz Pond report better results with frog patterns.

 Lucky Craft Sammy (Walking Bait)